Restrictions reimposed as virus resurges in much of Asia

 In the Philippines, President Rodrigo Duterte has eased a lockdown in the bustling capital and adjacent provinces to fight economic recession and hunger but has still barred public gatherings this month, when many Roman Catholic festivals are held.

 COVID-19 infections started to spike in March to some of the worst levels in Asia, surging beyond 10,000 a day and prompting Duterte to impose the lockdown in and around Manila in April.
-The Philippines has reported more than 1.1 million infections with over 18,800 deaths, though the surge has begun to ease.
+The Philippines has reported more than 1.1 million infections with 19,372 deaths, though the surge has begun to ease.

 Health Secretary Francisco Duque III said the partial resumption of economic activities, increased noncompliance with restrictions and inadequate tracing of people exposed to the virus combined to spark the steep rise in infections.